 i Jurisdiction, choice of law and arbitration clauses

 In theory, UAE law recognises choice of law clauses.
 However, the courts will not apply laws that are contrary to shariah or public policy (a concept that is broadly construed).
 Moreover, there are specific matters where a court will not uphold a foreign choice of law clause, for example real property or contracts entered into or performed in the UAE.
-In practice, foreign choice of law provisions are likely to be ignored by a UAE court.
+In practice, foreign choice of law provisions will likely not be applied by a UAE court.

 The parties can also choose arbitration as the method of dispute resolution.
-The Arbitration Law60 recently came into force and significantly strengthens the position of arbitration under UAE law.
+The Arbitration Law61 recently came into force, and significantly strengthens the position of arbitration under UAE law.

-- The arbitration agreement must be signed by someone who has legal capacity;61 and
+- the arbitration agreement must be signed by someone who has legal capacity62; and

-- The arbitration agreement must be made in writing.62
+- the arbitration agreement must be made in writing.63

 However, there is still some uncertainty as to how arbitration agreements are to be incorporated into insurance contracts and whether they need to be in a separate agreement from the general printed terms of the policy.
-For instance, the Civil Code states that, in respect of insurance contracts, an arbitration clause shall be void unless contained in a special agreement separate from the insurance policy.63 A similar provision is also set out in the Code of Conduct.64
+For instance, the Civil Code states that, in respect of contracts of insurance, an arbitration clause shall be void unless contained in a special agreement separate from the policy of insurance.64 A similar provision is also set out in the Code of Conduct.65

 Litigation stages, including appeals